Laura (1944 film): Television

 In 1955, the movie was remade as a presentation of the drama anthology series The 20th Century Fox Hour, starring Dana Wynter in the title role.
 Robert Stack played McPherson and George Sanders played Lydecker.
 The director was John Brahm and the script was written by Mel Dinelli.

 Laura was also adapted for a television production produced by David Susskind, aired on January 24, 1968, starring Lee Radziwiłł in Gene Tierney's part.
 Sanders returned in Clifton Webb's role, and Stack in Dana Andrews's.
 The show was taped in London and the teleplay was written by Truman Capote.
-It met with unanimous negative reactions, which was attributed to Radziwiłł's poor acting.
+It was met with unanimous negative reactions, which was attributed to Radziwiłł's poor acting.

+Legacy

 David Lynch's mystery series Twin Peaks borrows general plot elements and character names from Laura.
 Laura Palmer is a murder victim being investigated by a detective who reads her diary throughout his investigation.

 An episode of Star Trek: The Next Generation titled "Aquiel" was likewise inspired by Laura.
 In one early draft of the murder mystery episode, the writers struggled with the fact that their initial solution for the mystery seemed too close to the plot of Basic Instinct.
 Producer Michael Piller suggested they instead look to Laura as a blueprint.
 The script was adjusted accordingly, featuring a character in a detective role falling in love with a supposed murder victim through her personal logs, only to discover that she was, in fact, alive.

+The Carol Burnett Show spoofed the film in season 9 episode 15 with the skit "Flora".
+Carol played the Gene Tierney role.